 The second indication we plan on pursuing is advanced colorectal cancer.
-Colorectal cancer patients who advance on front line therapy have very limited therapeutic options, and this patient population is significant in size and could be well-served by novel and effective therapies.
-Accordingly, we plan on initiating a Phase 2/3 monotherapy clinical trial of CTX-009 in the third line setting in colorectal cancer.
-Taking into consideration the activity of regorafenib, which was recently approved in the third line setting in colorectal cancer, and the activity seen with the small molecule KRAS G12C inhibitors, sotorasib and adagrasib in colorectal patients harboring the G12C mutation, and the response rates observed with CTX-009 in the Phase 1a monotherapy trial in colorectal cancer patients, we believe that we can advance CTX-009 into a Phase 2/3 study in the third line setting in colorectal cancer with ORR and DOR as potential endpoints for accelerated approval.
+Colorectal cancer patients who progress on front line therapy is significant in size and could be well-served by novel and effective therapies.
+Accordingly, we plan on initiating a Phase 2 monotherapy clinical trial of CTX-009 in the third line setting in patients with colorectal cancer.
+Taking into consideration the activity of regorafenib, which is approved in the third line setting in colorectal cancer, and the activity seen with the small molecule KRAS G12C inhibitors, sotorasib and adagrasib in colorectal patients harboring the G12C mutation, and the response rates observed with CTX-009 in the Phase 1a monotherapy trial in colorectal cancer patients, we believe that we can advance CTX-009 into a Phase 2 study in the third line setting in colorectal cancer with ORR and DOR as potential endpoints for accelerated approval.
 We have not yet discussed this plan with regulatory agencies, including the FDA.

 The timing of the initiation of the clinical trials in the United States depends, among other things, on the availability of clinical drug product for the studies, communications with the FDA, FDA allowance for each of the proposed studies to proceed and the availability of cash resources to support such trials.
 These plans remain preliminary and are subject to feedback from regulatory agencies.
-While our IND has been cleared for CTX-009 in patients with advanced BTC and we had initial communications with the FDA, we have not yet discussed with the FDA or other regulatory agencies the proposed design of the colorectal trial or other potential studies or the regulatory path for BLA submission for CTX-009.
+While our IND has been cleared for the Phase 2 trial of CTX-009 in combination with paclitaxel in patients with BTC, and we had initial communications with the FDA, we have not yet discussed with the FDA or other regulatory agencies the proposed design of the colorectal trial or other potential studies or the regulatory path for BLA submission for CTX-009.

-We intend to explore the potential of CTX-009 in additional indications, based on data from pre-clinical models, potential biomarkers such as DLL4 and clinical data from CTX-009 studies providing hints of activity of CTX-009 in additional indications such as gastric cancer, pancreatic cancer, renal cell cancer, prostate cancer and ovarian cancer.
+We intend to explore the potential of CTX-009 in additional indications, based on data from preclinical models, potential biomarkers such as DLL4 and clinical data from CTX-009 studies providing suggestions of activity of CTX-009 in additional indications such as gastric cancer, pancreatic cancer, renal cell cancer, prostate cancer and ovarian cancer.